Journal / Tea Education

 While common grades of tencha are harvested by machine, the best grades with the most tender and sweet flavor are harvested by hand.
 Superior quality matcha greatly depends on the tea bush cultivar, shading technique, picking standard and milling practice used.
 Some grades are suited for traditional, ceremonial preparation, while others are fit for modern culinary applications.

-Today, methods of enjoying matcha are immensely popular among foodies, third wave coffee crowds and active lifestyle consumers.
+Today, methods of enjoying matcha tea are immensely popular among foodies, third wave coffee crowds and active lifestyle consumers.
 Matcha is essentially the espresso of tea—prepare a “double shot” of matcha by making a bowl of thin tea and pour it into a demitasse glass to serve.
 The same double shot can be used as a base for iced matcha, green tea lattes or numerous other café creations.
-Its vibrant green color makes matcha a barista superstar’s dream ingredient.
+Its vibrant green color is what makes matcha a barista superstar’s dream ingredient.

 Traditional Matcha Preparation